 A SQL injection is the most prevalent means of attacking a web application today with an estimated 32% of web applications today being vulnerable.
-In order for an SQL Injection attack to take place, the vulnerable website needs to directly include user input within an SQL statement, “It’s about breaking out of the datacontext and entering the query context.”
+In order for an SQL Injection attack to take place, the vulnerable website needs to directly include user input within an SQL statement.
 This allows an attacker to insert a malicious payload that will be included as part of the SQL query and run against the database server.

 # Define POST variables

 # SQL query vulnerable to SQLi

 sql = “SELECT id FROM users WHERE username=’” + uname + “’ AND password=’” + passwd + “’”

 # Execute the SQL statement